sy2002/QNICE-FPGA/doc/VGA_Features.md

 * 32x32 high-resolution with 4-bit color index.
 This 4-bit value serves as an
   index into a 16-color palette, individual for each sprite.
 * 16x16 low-resolution with 16-bit color depth.
 This 16-bit value provides
-  a direct 15-bit color output.
+  a direct 15-bit RGB color output.

 ### Display priority
 Lower numbered sprites appear in front of higher numbered sprites.